 Pluripotent cells - either embryonic stem cells or induced pluripotent stem cells - can make any cell type in the body and researchers are exploring how to direct these to make fully functional beta cells.
 Such cells could replace the scarce amount of donor pancreatic islets of Langerhans and in theory offer an unlimited source for transplantation and ultimately also the possibility of a curative treatment for Type 1 Diabetes (T1D).
 Initially, it was only possible to differentiate human pluripotent stem cells into pancreatic progenitors, which are capable of maturing into all pancreatic cell types, including beta cells.
 The first clinical trial using human embryonic stem cell-derived pancreatic progenitor cells, which are capable of maturing into insulin-producing beta cells upon engraftment in mice, for the treatment of T1D started in the US in July 2014.
 The phase 1/2 clinical trial is a test for safety and efficacy.
 Lately, researchers, including DanStem scientists, have succeeded in producing cells from human pluripotent stem cells that share functional properties with normal beta cells both in the laboratory and in diabetic mice after being transplanted.
 These beta cells provide more interesting stem cell-derived beta cells to test in patients.
 It is highly likely that these beta cells soon will be tested in phase 1/2 trials.

-The Danish Stem Cell Center – DanStem at Faculty of Health & Medical Sciences at the University of Copenhagen comprises of two sections: The Novo Nordisk Foundation Section for Basic Stem Cell Biology, where we address basic research questions in stem cell and developmental biology (BasicStem).
-The second Section for Strategic Translational Stem Cell Research and Therapy (TransStem) is focused on the translation of promising basic research results into new strategies and targets for the development of new therapies for cancer and diabetes.
+The Novo Nordisk Foundation Center for Stem Cell Biology, DanStem at Faculty of Health & Medical Sciences at the University of Copenhagen addresses basic research questions in stem cell and developmental biology.
+Scientists at the center are also focused on the translation of promising basic research results into new strategies and targets for the development of new therapies for cancer and diabetes.

 The group headed by Professor Anne Grapin-Botton focuses on understanding the impact of cellular and organ architecture on the cells’ fate choices in the pancreas and how this information is integrated with cell signalling to control cell differentiation into more specialized cell types.